Skip to content

 Token not configured OpenAPI token secret has not been generated Use Generate in the API token panel.

-401 Missing or wrong X-ELB-API-Token Copy the current token and retry.
+401 on Try or external call Missing or wrong X-ELB-API-Token Copy the current token and retry.

 400 on status Dashboard UUID used where OpenAPI job id is required Use the short id returned by POST /v1/jobs.